mkm17/SharePoint/docs/Custom_Permission_Access_Message.md

 In the following part of *the decision flow*, you can handle the received request in many ways, adapting the process to the specific needs and requirements of your organization.
 Here are some actions that can be used to complement the workflow:
 - Storing dataset about the access request on a custom list
-- Generating enhanced Adaptive Card messages with undertaken decision
+- Generating enhanced Adaptive Card messages with undertaken decision on MS Outlook or MS Teams
 - Introducing multi-stage approval route

 ## Make a clean-up